View this post on Instagram

 Living life with no stop signs eventually caused many problems.
 There was disappointment, heartbreak, hurt, pain, and blame—lots of blame.

-I had seriously thought there was something wrong with people.
+I thought there was something wrong with people.
 How could they hurt someone who would go above and beyond to make them happy?
 But the problem was never about other people; it was about me.

-I had thought that in order to gain someone’s respect and love, I should always be available and agreeable.
+I thought that in order to gain someone’s respect and love, I should always be available and agreeable.
 I should always say yes.
 I should always tiptoe around their emotional issues.
 I should avoid looking like a bad person who isn’t caring or loving.

 I was wrong.